hemmecke/qeta/sphinx/source/index.rst

 with the **QEta** package.
 See also the related `website
 <https://www.risc.jku.at/people/hemmecke/papers/integralbasis/>`_.

+In 2021 the extensions to Radu's algorithm for generalized eta-quotients described in the the article `Finding Modular Functions for Ramanujan-Type Identities
+<https://doi.org/10.1007/s00026-019-00457-4>`_ by Chen, Du, and Zhao
+have also been included in **QEta**.

 The underlying theory of the programs is described in the above articles which are also available as RISC_ reports `15-14 <http://www.risc.jku.at/publications/download/risc_5069/zzz3.pdf>`_, `16-06 <http://www.risc.jku.at/publications/download/risc_5338/DancingSambaRamanujan.pdf>`_, `18-03 <http://www.risc.jku.at/publications/download/risc_5561/etarelations.pdf>`_.
 `19-10 <https://www.risc.jku.at/publications/download/risc_6343/19-10.pdf>`_.

 The **QEta** package requires FriCAS_ 1.3.7.